-All employees of the Council have a responsibility to ensure they follow this Code along with any other policies or procedures referred to in this document.
+All employees of the Council have a responsibility to ensure they follow this Code along with any other policies or procedures referred to in this document, especially Safeguarding and Whistleblowing.
 Employees are expected to give the highest possible standard of service to the public, and where it is part of their duties, to provide proper advice to councillors and fellow employees with impartiality.